 Northern Virginia Lawyer Dedicated to Serving Accident Victims

 Accidents are part of life on the road.
-Even if you’re a cautious and responsible driver, you can’t always account for other motorists who may be less attentive or even reckless.
-The good news for people injured by someone else’s careless actions, however, is that they can hold that person or entity accountable for causing a crash.
-Howard B. Ackerman is a car accident attorney with more than 25 years of experience helping people hurt in collisions on Northern Virginia highways.
-Mr. Ackerman has dedicated his career to assisting ordinary people trying to recover from injuries.
+Even if you're a cautious and responsible driver, you can't always account for other motorists who may be less attentive or even reckless.
+The good news for people injured by someone else's careless actions, however, is that they can hold that person or entity accountable for causing a crash.
+Ackerman & Falcon is a car accident firm with more than 25 years of experience helping people hurt in collisions on Northern Virginia highways.
+Ackerman & Falcon has dedicated his career to assisting ordinary people trying to recover from injuries.
 He will fight aggressively for the compensation you deserve.

 Hold Negligent Drivers Accountable for Your Injuries

 People harmed in a car accident may consider filing a negligence lawsuit.
 Negligence is a legal theory under which persons and entities responsible for a collision may be held accountable for any harm that resulted.
 Generally, a crash victim must start by showing that the defendant owed him or her what the courts call a “duty of care” and that the defendant breached this duty.
 For example, every driver must avoid unnecessary, foreseeable risks to others on the road by operating his or her vehicle in a reasonably safe and responsible manner.
 Some motorists, unfortunately, fail to do so by engaging in careless behavior such as driving drunk, texting while driving, or failing to obey traffic rules.